Skip to main content

 2. Click "Open dedicated DevTools for Node"

-3. Your NodeMod plugin should appear in the Remote Target list
+3. NodeMod should appear in the Remote Target list

 4. Click "inspect" to start debugging